Sirily23/MasterTanqr/docs/mastertanqr-analysis.md

 ## 1. Introduction

-Tanzania’s mobile money landscape is fragmented, with merchants managing separate Lipa Numbers for providers like M-Pesa, Tigo Pesa, and Airtel Money.
+Tanzania’s mobile money landscape is fragmented, with merchants managing separate Lipa Numbers for providers like M-Pesa, Mixx by Yas, and Airtel Money.
 This complexity hinders efficiency and financial inclusion.
 The proposed system seeks to unify these into a single QR code and identifier, using TANQR and TIPS for standardization and interoperability.
 This analysis examines the feasibility, benefits, and challenges of such a system.

 ---